 This is a 4 year integrated clinical academic programme.
 The first 2 years comprise 18 months in hospital posts and 6 months in a local practice during which trainees have an academic supervisor from the Centre as well as their clinical and educational supervisors.
 Trainees are encouraged to attend relevant meetings, courses and conferences and to identify methodological and subject areas of interest in the first two years.
 In years 3 and 4, the time is split flexibly 50/50 between the Centre and the training practice.
 Their academic and educational supervisors will ensure that they have realistic goals and the means to achieve them, especially the MRCGP.
 There is the possibility of doing a taught Masters by distance learning or face to face.
 It is also possible to attend local courses to obtain specific methodological skills.
 Undertaking a project that will result in publications is strongly encouraged.
 Trainees can specialise in either research or education, those choosing the latter being supported to take the TLHP up to Diploma level.
 The ultimate aim is to prepare a higher degree application.
 All trainees will be members of the Clinical Academic Training school at Health Education Southwest Severn as well as the Primary Care school.

 Deadline for applications is 3rd December.

 For more information, including a job description click here, or contact Prof Debbie Sharp (Debbie.firstname.lastname@example.org 0117 331 4543)

-These include working in a career academic post, working as a research associate or academic GP on a specific project, undertaking training as a postgraduate student, or getting involved in teaching, either on a sessional basisGP Teaching Fellow.
+Other opportunities at the Centre for Academic Primary Care include working in a career academic post, working as a research associate or academic GP on a specific project, undertaking training as a postgraduate student, or getting involved in teaching, either on a sessional basisGP Teaching Fellow.